denodell/promise-the-earth/README.md

 promises-promises
 =================

-JavaScript implementation of the Promises/A+ spec
+A simple JavaScript implementation of the Promises/A+ spec